 FACT: Abnormal glucose levels can cause health concerns for both mother and baby

 Diabetes (type 1, type 2 or gestational) can affect the health of both the mother and her unborn child.
 Poor blood sugar control during pregnancy increases the risk for miscarriage, birth defects, and other serious problems.

-Uncontrolled gestational diabetes leads to increased risk for an extra-large baby, c-section, pre-eclampsia and hypoglycemia in the newborn.
+Uncontrolled gestational diabetes leads to increased risk for an extra-large baby, C-section, preeclampsia and hypoglycemia in newborns.

 The truth is that many years ago women with uncontrolled blood sugar or diabetes were told that it would not be safe to be pregnant, but now with medical support and monitoring blood glucose levels within a safe range, having a healthy child as a woman with diabetes is possible.

 FACT: Just because I’m at high risk for diabetes doesn’t mean I will get it

 Controlling glucose levels and getting them closer to a normal level is possible, especially with the help of trained professionals.
 Doing so will accomplish several goals - it will reduce risks, in turn increasing the odds of a healthy pregnancy and child.